mbandara24/Electricity-Price-Forecasting/README.md

 - Gradient Boosted Regression
 - Multi-Layer Perceptron Regressor

 Roughly 1.5 years of most recent historic data is used with an 80/20 training/test split.
 Standardisation parameters are obtained over the training set and applied over the test set.
 Training set outliers are filtered out beyond 2 standard deviations to not train over the extreme price intervals.
-(Something to include and investigate later)

 ToDo: